HTML, markup language of Web pages and interfaces

 HTML 5 is no longer a document format but an interface language for online applications or even with new operating systems as Firefox OS, Chrome OS, webOS, for local applications too.
 The JavaScript section on this site gives several examples of using HTML as interface as local application with Node.js, even if the programming language is PHP.

 Originally, the language is not expandable as is XML.
 The developer can not add new tags and assign them a role that browsers can consider.
-But HTML 5 frameworks implement the Web Components standard to give this extensibility, they are mainly Polymer, X-Tags from Mozilla and partially Angular.
+But HTML 5 frameworks implement the Web Components standard to give this extensibility, they are mainly Polymer, X-Tags from Mozilla and Angular.
 These interface components working on the client side can eventually interact with the server, through Ajax, WebSocket, WebRTC.

 - Unrecognized statements are ignored by the rendering engine (from the specification).